rschristopher/ischristtrue.com/src/ancient-views/justification.md

     Likewise also was not Rahab the harlot justified by works, when she had received the messengers, and had sent them out another way?
     For as the body without the spirit is dead, so faith without works is dead also.

 Faith is to works as the the body is to spirit.
 You obviously need both.
+Trying to remove one or the other blatantly and obviously contradicts scripture.
+Luther is clearly wrong.
+Sola fide is clearly wrong.
+And justification by works is clearly wrong.
+This isn't complicated.

 In practical terms, even in the most dogmatic five-point Calvinist view, if you don't see any fruitful works in your Christian life, then your faith is dead.
-You are most likely not regenerated, and you have no assurance that you are among the elect.
+You are most likely not regenerated, and ought to have no assurance that you are among the elect.
 In fact, the lack of good fruits points to your reprobation and status amongst the unelect.
 Further you cannot force good fruits, you can only pray for saving grace and faith sufficient for your salvation, which will be seen through the fruit of your works.
+Remember that God's grace is sufficient.

 https://classicalchristianity.com/2011/02/25/on-limited-atonement/